 Child benefit

-If you opted not to receive your child benefit due to the ‘high income child benefit charge’ because your former partner’s income was over £60,000 a year (or £50,000 a year before April 2024), ask for your child benefit payment to be reinstated once you have separated.
+If you opted not to receive your child benefit due to the ‘high income child benefit charge’ because your former partner’s income was over £60,000 a year, and your income is less than this, ask for your child benefit payment to be reinstated once you have separated.

 Pension credit